fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_plugin.rst

       or API method :meth:`~fastoad.cmd.api.generate_configuration_file`.
     - :code:`notebooks`: contains any number of Jupyter notebooks and associated data, that will be made available to users through :ref:`command line<python-usage>`.
+    - :code:`source_data_files`: contains only source data files in XML format.
+As for the :code:`configurations` package, no sub-folder is allowed.
+These source data files will be usable through :ref:`command line<generate-source-data_file>` or API method :meth:`~fastoad.cmd.api.generate_source_data_file`.

 Any of these folders is optional.
 Any other folder will be ignored.